OWASP/Software-Component-Verification-Standard/en/0x03-Using-SCVS.md

 through automation.
 The domains and their controls are not specific to a single development team.
 They represent stakeholders across an organization, including software developers, security and risk managers, and procurement departments.
 Active participation of all stakeholders is necessary to measure and improve cyber posture.
-Once an organization has identified the current maturity baseline, it can determine goals and timelines to improve maturity and devise methods for which the controls can be implemented or verified through automation.
+Once an organization has determined the current maturity baseline, it can determine goals and timelines to improve maturity and devise methods for which the controls can be implemented or verified through automation.

 Attainment of higher-level controls may be more dependent on business process than available technical methods.